 Law change intended to allow extracts in medicine, cosmetics, and others

-The decision to remove low-potency cannabis and hemp extracts from Category 5 was done “to allow extracts to be used in medicine, cosmetics, and food and support hemp as a cash crop,” Tares Krassanairawiwong, secretary-general of the Food and Drug Administration in Thailand, told Reuters.
+The decision to remove low-potency cannabis and hemp extracts from Category 5 was done “to allow extracts to be used in medicine, cosmetics, and food and support hemp as a cash crop,” Tares Krassanairawiwong, secretary-general of the Food and Drug Administration in Thailand, told

 The total Asian cannabis market, the firm predicts, could be worth as much as $8.5 billion USD by 2024 if the trend of softening cannabis laws continues in Asia through the next five years.

-In Thailand, licenses to research and develop these low-potency cannabis extracts will be limited to hospitals and research facilities, but government officials are currently reviewing regulations that would allow domestic businesses to apply for similar permits.
+In Thailand, licenses to research and develop these low-potency cannabis extracts will be limited to hospitals and research facilities, but government officials are currently reviewing regulations that would

 A short history of cannabis law in Thailand